6 Ways to Turn Your Children Into Readers

 - Read to your children early and often.

-- It’s never to early to start reading to your kids.
-From birth on the best thing you can do is read to your children.
+- It’s never too early to start reading to your kids.
+From birth on, the best thing you can do is read to your children.
 Board books are a great way to start, they’re short and really fun to read.

 - Let your children pick the books you read.